jmiggs/NumWarrior/README.md

 ### Day 4:
       1. Finish up Game View: Write the logic needed to run the game: implement time, high score display, and gameover logic.

- Additional Features:

-  Hardmode: there will be an additional class that players must avoid or they lose score/die!!
-  Skin:  players will be able to choose from a variety of skins.